Non-stick surface: PTFE (Teflon)

 Polytetrafluoroethylene (PTFE) is a synthetic fluoropolymer used in various applications including non-stick coatings.
 Teflon is a brand of PTFE, often used as a generic term for PTFE.
 The metallic substrate is roughened by abrasive blasting, then sometimes electric-arc sprayed with stainless steel.
 The irregular surface promotes adhesion of the PTFE and also resists abrasion of the PTFE.
-Then one to seven layers of PTFE are sprayed or rolled on, with a larger number of layers and spraying being better.
-The number and thickness of the layers and quality of the material determine the quality of the non-stick coating.
+Then one to seven layers of PTFE are sprayed or rolled on.
+The number and thickness of the layers and quality of the material determine the quality of the non-stick coating, with more layers being better.
 Better-quality coatings are more durable, and less likely to peel and flake, and keep their non-stick properties for longer.
 Any PTFE-based coating will rapidly lose its non-stick properties if overheated; all manufacturers recommend that temperatures be kept below, typically, 260 C.

-Utensils used with PTFE-coated pans can scratch the coating, if the utensils are harder than the coating; this can be prevented by using non-metallic (usually plastic or wood) cooking tools.
+Utensils used with PTFE-coated pans can scratch the coating if the utensils are harder than the coating; this can be prevented by using non-metallic (usually plastic or wood) cooking tools.

 Health concerns

-When pans are overheated beyond approximately 350 °C (660 °F) the PTFE coating begins to dissociate, releasing hydrofluoric acid and a variety of organofluorine compounds which can cause polymer fume fever in humans and can be lethal to birds.
+When pans are overheated beyond approximately 260°C (500°F) the PTFE coating begins to dissociate, releasing hydrofluoric acid and a variety of organofluorine compounds which can cause polymer fume fever in humans and can be lethal to birds.
 Concerns have been raised over the possible negative effects of using PTFE-coated cooking pans.

 Processing of PTFE in the past used to include PFOA as an emulsifier; however, PFOA is a persistent organic pollutant and poses both environmental and health concerns, and is now being phased out of use in PTFE processing.

 PFOA is now replaced by the GenX product manufactured by the DuPont spin-off Chemours, which seems to pose similar health issues as the now banned PFOA.